jimz011/homekit-infused/docs/index.md

 By default it contains the following things:
 - A beautiful header with notifications that is customizable per view and is added to each view for you automatically
 - A customizable navigation bar which can also be set at the bottom of the screen
-- An auto generated shortcut menu to each view
 - 11 color schemes
-- Shortcuts to the most common used HA items
-- Choose between custom or auto-filled views (or use them both at the same time)
-- An optional easy to setup auto-fill feature which will auto-fill your views completely by itself!
-This is really cool!
-This requires no coding knowledge at all, have your setup look like mine from the screenshots just by knowing your entity names and in just a few minutes!
-- Custom views are split into user folders which should make creating/reading code for your view easier to understand and less cluttered
-- Use any lovelace card that you can find like on the default HA dashboard
-- An optional sidebar
-- A lot of (optional) addons that can be turned on/off at will without any coding knowledge
+- A lot of (optional) addons that can be turned on/off at will without any coding knowledge to enhance your lovelace experience
 - Easy updates, copy/replace 2 folders on each update!
-- And MUCH more!
+- And MUCH MUCH I mean MUCH more!

 ### Follow me on YouTube
 [Click Here for all the latest updates/videos](https://www.youtube.com/channel/UCYfcLj3IuQ-1mrnqgCk8f0w)